roots/docs/docs/trellis/master/remote-server-setup.md

 Setting up remote servers (usually staging or production environments) is similar to the [local development setup](local-development.md) with a few additional requirements and steps.

 In development, Trellis handles everything for you.
-It automatically creates a server (Vagrant virtual machine), provisions it, and installs WordPress.
+It automatically creates a server (Vagrant virtual machine), provisions it, installs WordPress, and syncs your local files to the VM.
 For remote servers, the workflow is a little different with two new separate concepts:

 - [Provision](#provision)